 See "Chemistry MS (p.
-217)"
+218)"

 Research Credits - 1 hours minimum

-CHEM 600 1
+CHEM 600 Seminar in Chemistry 1

 or

-CHEM 622 Directed Studies 1- 3
+CHEM 622 Directed Studies 1-3

 Note: Students should consult with their advisor to determine the appropriate option.
 For CHEM 622, a maximum of 1 credit hour can apply to the Research Credits category.